-4.6 Fertility, pregnancy and lactation
+4.6 Fertility, pregnancy and lactation Pregnancy

-Pregnancy

 Ceftriaxone crosses the placental barrier.
 There are limited amounts of data from the use of ceftriaxone in pregnant women.
-Animal studies do not indicate direct or indirect harmful effects with respect to embryonal/foetal, perinatal and postnatal development (see section 5.3).
 Ceftriaxone should only be administered during pregnancy and in particular in the first trimester of pregnancy if the benefit outweighs the risk.